ModPageSpeed 2.0 with Docker Compose

 PAGESPEED_VERSION=latest

-# License token (optional; leave empty for trial mode)
+# License token (optional; leave empty to run unlicensed — still optimizes,

 # PAGESPEED_LICENSE_KEY=eyJ...